carpentries-incubator/logistic-regression-public-health/_episodes/02-introLogistic.md

   - The odds is multiplied by $e^{\beta_1}$ for a one-unit increase in $x_1$.
 questions:
   - "In what scenario is a logistic regression model useful?"
-  - "How is the logsitic regression model expressed in terms of the log odds?"
+  - "How is the logistic regression model expressed in terms of the log odds?"
-  - "How is the logsitic regression model expressed in terms of the probability of success?"
+  - "How is the logistic regression model expressed in terms of the probability of success?"
   - "What is the effect of the explanatory variable in terms of the odds?"
 teaching: 10
-execises: 10
+exercises: 10
 ---